cappah78/sdlgame/README.md

 The texture coordinate buffer is a static buffer shared by all chunks.

 <b> WIP: </b>
+- Scriptable triggers for block updates:

-- More efficient block update system: scriptable triggerable events with a simple evaluation parsed and checked in c++ to reduce amount of lua calls significantly.
+Scriptable triggerable events with a simple evaluation parsed and checked in c++ to reduce amount of lua calls significantly.

 <b> TODO: </b>